Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 Do ball joints create a clunking noise?

 Bad ball joints will always make a clunking sound.
 Clunks are one of the most common and easy-to-spot signs that a ball joint has broken.
 As a ball joint wears out, it will make a rattling sound inside.
-If you keep driving with it, it will get louder until it makes a clunking sound.
+If you keep driving while it’s on, the noise will increase until it clunks.

 Conclusion

-When driving, if the front wheels make a knocking sound, it means there is a problem with the suspension.
+A suspension problem is indicated by a banging noise coming from the front wheels when driving.
 This article explained why these sounds are happening and how to fix them.
 Follow the steps in this article to fix your car if it is making knocking sounds.

 1 thought on “Causes of Knocking Sound from Front Wheel while Driving -How to Fix”